dekoning-lab/slim-tree/README.md

 # SLiM-Tree

-• Here, we present SLiM-Tree a flexible simulation tool which automates pure population genetics simulations over phylogenetic timescales under realistic models of sequence-fitness relationships.
-It is a simulation of across-species genome sequence datasets, including substitution histories and polymorphisms, without the standard suite of simplifying assumptions used in phylogenetics (e.g., mutation limited evolution/ weak mutation or infinite sites, limited mutation among competing allelic types between fixations, no polymorphism, etc.).
+• Here, we presents SLiM-Tree, a flexible software package developed to automate the use of SLiM (https://messerlab.org/slim/) to perform pure population genetics simulations along a phylogeny, using a realistic model of molecular evolution, without the standard suite of simplifying assumptions used in phylogenetics (e.g., mutation limited evolution/ weak mutation or infinite sites, limited mutation among competing allelic types between fixations, no polymorphism, etc.).

-• How it works: It Employs SLiM (https://messerlab.org/slim/) to create a platform which can evolve populations with or without using Wright-Fisher model, allowing users to explore by relaxing simplified assumptions and models.

-• Requirements: SLiMTree requires installation of Python3, R and SLiM.
-If using protein based fitness effects - java and c are also required.
+• SLiM-Tree requires installation of SLiM (https://github.com/MesserLab/SLiM/releases/download/v3.7.1/SLiM_Manual.pdf, last version 4.0.1), python3 (version 3.10 or later) and R (version 4.2.2 or later).
+It is also important to avoid using "conda" for these installations, as it can cause significant issues with version compatibility.

+• For Python3 and R, their dependencies listed below should also be installed:

 	•Required python packages: sys, argparse, BioPython, matplotlib, random, pandas, numpy, os, json, string and math.
  	•Required R packages: dplyr, BB, data.table, optparse, seqinr, doParallel, Rfast.

+• The SLiM-Tree package can be installed by cloning the repository:

+	$ git clone git@github.com:dekoning-lab/slim-tree.git
+	$ git checkout redev (will be dev by the time we want to publish)

-• How to run SLiM_Tree: run the command python3 ../slim-tree/ <input_tree> <codon_stationary_distributions>
+• How to run SLiM_Tree: run the command $python3 ../slim-tree/ <input_tree> <codon_stationary_distributions.csv>
+• Additional parameters and flags are available and detailed in the Parameters section.
 For a full description of SLiM-Tree usage please refer to the user manual.

-Additional arguments include:
+• Additional parameters include:

-  	-h: --help
+  	-h:
-   		show this help message and exit
+   	Show this help message and exit

-	-hpc: --high_performance_computing
+	-hpc:
-     		boolean flag to turn on slim-tree high performance computing.
+ 	Boolean flag to turn on slim-tree high performance computing.
 Slurm is required

-	-fd AA_FITNESS_DISTRIBUTIONS: --aa_fitness_distributions AA_FITNESS_DISTRIBUTIONS
+	-fd aa_fitness_distributions.csv:
- 					file containing a amino acid fitnesses
+ 	The SLiM-Tree is designed to generate a table of amino acid fitness distributions using the provided stationary distributions.
+However, you also have the option to input your table of fitness distribution in .csv format using `-fd' flag.

+	-p partition_name:
-	-p PARTITION: --partition PARTITION partition to run Slurm on - required if using high performance computing
+ 	Partition to run Slurm on - required if using high performance computing (-hpc)

-	-t TIME: --time TIME
+	-t time(00:00:00):
- 		maximum time to run each simulation for - suggested time is the maximum time available for a partition -required if using high performance computing.
+ 	Maximum time to run each simulation for, required if using high performance computing (-hpc)

-   	-w: --nonWF
+   	-w --nonWF:
-    	    boolean flag to specify that a non-wright-fisher model should be used in lieu of a wright-fisher model.
+    	Boolean flag to specify that a non-wright-fisher model should be used in lieu of the default wright-fisher model.

- 	-n POPULATION_SIZE: --population_size POPULATION_SIZE
+ 	-n population_size (default = 100):
-  			    starting population size for the simulation, default = 100
+  	Starting population size for the simulation.

-  	-b BURN_IN_MULTIPLIER: --burn_in_multiplier BURN_IN_MULTIPLIER
+  	-b burn_in_multiplier (default = 10):
-   				value to multiply population size by for burn in, default = 10
+   	Value to multiply population size by for burn in.

-	-r RECOMBINATION_RATE: --recombination_rate RECOMBINATION_RATE
- 				recombination rate, default = 2.5e-8

- 	-v MUTATION_RATE: --mutation_rate MUTATION_RATE
+	-r recombination_rate (default = 2.5e-8):
+ 	Recombination rate.

+ 	-v mutation_rate (default =2.5e-6):
-                          starting mutation rate for the simulation, default = 2.5e-6
+        Starting mutation rate for the simulation.

-	-m MUTATION_MATRIX: --mutation_matrix MUTATION_MATRIX
+	-m mutation_matrix.csv
-                            CSV file specifying a mutation rate matrix, matrix should be either 4 by 4 or 4 by 64 specifying rates from nucleotide to nucleotide and tri-nucleotide to nucleotide respectfully.
+	A file in .csv format, specifying a mutation rate matrix.
+Matrix should be either 4*4 or 4*64, specifying rates from nucleotide to nucleotide and tri-nucleotide to nucleotide respectfully.
 Nucleotides and tri-nucleotides should be in alphabetical order with no headers.
 If mutation rate matrix is supplied, mutation rate will be ignored

-   	-d TREE_DATA_FILE: --tree_data_file TREE_DATA_FILE
+   	-d tree_data_file.yaml:
-                           file to change the population size for specific branches using YAML formatting.
-When using HPC, other parameters may also be changed.
+        File to change the population size (-n) or mutation rate (-v) for specific branches using .yaml formatting.

-	-g GENOME_LENGTH: --genome_length GENOME_LENGTH
+	When using -hpc, other parameters may also be changed.

+	-g genome_length (default = 300):
-                          length of the genome - amino acids, default = 300
+        Length of the genome in amino acids.

-  	-G GENE_COUNT: --gene_count GENE_COUNT
+  	-G gene_count (default = 1):
-                	number of genes to be simulated by the model, default = 1
+        Number of genes to be simulated by the model

-  	-C CODING_RATIO: --coding_ratio CODING_RATIO
+  	-C coding_ratio (default = 1.0):
-                        ratio of the genome which is coding, default = 1.0
+        Ratio of the genome which is coding.

-  	-f FASTA_FILE: --fasta_file FASTA_FILE
+  	-f fasta_file.fasta:
-                        fasta file containing ancestral sequence (amino acids), replaces random creation of ancestral sequence.
+        Fasta file containing ancestral sequence (amino acids), replaces random creation of ancestral sequence.
 Fitness profiles for each amino acid are required

-  	-k SAMPLE_SIZE: --sample_size SAMPLE_SIZE
+  	-k sampling_method (default = all):
-                        size of sample obtained from each population at a tree tip at the end of the simulations.Input 'all' for the every member of the tree tip samples and consensus for the consensus sequence of the population at each tip. default = all
+        Size of sample obtained from each population at a tree tip at the end of the simulations.Input "consensus" for the consensus sequence of the population at each tip.

- 	-sr SPLIT_RATIO: --split_ratio SPLIT_RATIO
+ 	-sr split_ratio (default = 0.5):
-                         proportion of a population that goes into the first daughter branch at a tree branching point in non-wright fisher models. must be ratio between 0 and 1.0. default = 0.5
+        Proportion of a population that goes into the first daughter branch at a tree branching point in non-wright fisher models. must be ratio between 0 and 1.0.

-  	-c: --count_subs
+  	-c:
-   	    boolean flag to turn on substitution counting.
+   	Boolean flag to turn on substitution counting.
 This will slow down simulations

-  	-o: --output_gens
+  	-o:
-   	    boolean flag to output every 100th generation.
+   	Boolean flag to output every 100th generation.
 This can be helpful in tracking simulation progression

-  	-B: --backup
+  	-B:
-   	    boolean flag to turn on backups of the simulations, allowing a restart of simulations if required.
-This will increase space and
+   	Boolean flag to turn on backups of the simulations, allowing a restart of simulations if required.
+This will increase space and time complexity.
-	    time complexity

-  	-P: --polymorphisms
+  	-P:
-   	    boolean flag to turn on the creation of file specifying all polymorphic and fixed states at the end of a branch
+   	Boolean flag to turn on the creation of file specifying all polymorphic and fixed states at the end of a branch

-  	-S: --calculate_selection
+  	-S:
-            boolean flag that turns on calculations of selection by counting synonymous and non-synonymous fixed substitutions
+        Boolean flag that turns on calculations of selection by counting synonymous and non-synonymous fixed substitutions

-• Usage: slim-tree [-h] [-fd AA_FITNESS_DISTRIBUTIONS] [-hpc] [-p PARTITION] [-t TIME] [-w] [-n POPULATION_SIZE] [-b BURN_IN_MULTIPLIER]
-                 [-r RECOMBINATION_RATE] [-v MUTATION_RATE] [-m MUTATION_MATRIX] [-d TREE_DATA_FILE] [-g GENOME_LENGTH] [-G GENE_COUNT]
-                 [-C CODING_RATIO] [-f FASTA_FILE] [-k SAMPLE_SIZE] [-sr SPLIT_RATIO] [-c] [-o] [-B] [-P] [-S]
+• Usage: slim-tree <input_tree> <codon_stationary_distributions.csv> [-h] [-fd aa_fitness_distributions.csv] [-hpc] [-p partition] [-t time] [-w --nonWF] [-n population_size] [-b burn_in_multiplier] [-r recombination_rate] [-v mutation_rate] [-m mutation_matrix] [-d tree_data_file.yaml] [-g genome_length] [-G gene_count] [-C coding_ratio] [-f fasta_file.fasta] [-k sampling_method] [-sr split_ratio] [-c count_substitutions] [-o output_gene] [-B backup] [-P polymorphisms] [-S calculate_selection_dn/ds]
-                 input_tree codon_stationary_distributions

 The folder DataPostProcessing contains scripts that can be used for post processing of the output data and the folder.